SHEA International Ambassador Program Alumni Research Grant

 Review criteria: The primary criterion for evaluation of applications is the likelihood that the studies proposed will answer an important question relevant to preventing healthcare-associated infections and antimicrobial resistance in under resourced settings.
 Approaches that involve lab based research projects, clinical research, social and behavioral questions, and problems in health policy are equally likely to be considered for funding.
 In addition to scientific merit, we will also consider several other secondary criteria in making awards, including whether the research is likely to provide pilot data that may result in the submission of a later application for extramural research support, whether the project is highly relevant to the problems in epidemiology and whether support is likely to be valuable to the applicant in developing a career as an epidemiologist.
 Proposals may involve lab-based microbial epidemiology projects, clinical epidemiology, testing of pilot interventions or health outcomes research.

 A panel of reviewers selected from the external affairs committee will evaluate and score all proposals received by the deadline.
-Finalists for the competition will be announced approximately six weeks after the closing date of the submission deadline A total of three (3) winners will be selected.
+We intend to select a winner of this grant by August of the same calendar year.

 Interactions with reviewers: Successful applicants are eligible to make use of resources and mentorship provided by the SHEA Research Committee and/or the SHEA External Affairs Committee.